Patents in Africa

 In a global marketplace that is increasingly competitive and characterised by exponential change, businesses must protect their inventions from use by others.
 You can achieve this by means of a patent.

-Patents may be obtained for novel and inventive processes, methods, machines, systems, devices, new materials or chemical compositions, but precise eligibility for patent protection varies from country to country.
+Patents in Africa may be obtained for novel and inventive processes, methods, machines, systems, devices, new materials or chemical compositions, but precise eligibility for patent protection varies from country to country.

 At Spoor & Fisher, our patent attorneys are experts on patentability requirements and procedures across primary patenting territories, with particular expertise in drafting, filing and prosecuting patent applications throughout Africa and the Caribbean.